Ferlab-Ste-Justine/terraform-libvirt-nfs-server/README.md

 The client is expected to implement its end of the tunnel.
 A validated reference implementation for the client in cloud-init format can be found here: https://github.com/Ferlab-Ste-Justine/terraform-cloudinit-templates/tree/main/nfs-client

+Optional recurring synchronization against a backup s3-compatible object store is also supported.

 # Usage

 ## Variables